rescript-lang/rescript-compiler/CONTRIBUTING.md

 Welcome to the ReScript compiler project!

-This documet will give you guidance on how to get up and running to work on the ReScript compiler and toolchain.
+This document will give you guidance on how to get up and running to work on the ReScript compiler and toolchain.

+(If you want to contribute to the documentation website, check out [rescript-association/rescript-lang.org](See https://github.com/reason-association/rescript-lang.org).
+For contributions to the ReScript syntax, please visit the [rescript-lang/syntax](https://github.com/rescript-lang/syntax) project.)

 We tried to keep the installation process as simple as possible.
 In case you are having issues or get stuck in the process, please let us know in the issue tracker.

 Happy hacking!

-## Prerequisites
+## Setup

-> We are mainly working on Apple machines, so all our instructions are currently MacOS / Linux centric.
+> Most of our contributors are working Apple machines, so all our instructions are currently MacOS / Linux centric.
 Contributions for Windows development welcome!

 - [NodeJS v16](https://nodejs.org/)
 - C compiler toolchain (usually installed with `xcode` on Mac)